Employees: Your Number One Renewable Resource

 Getting to know new hires only takes a few minutes out of your day.
 After all, this person is the newest member of your team.
 Studies show that employees who feel a sense of ownership in their work and place of employment are more engaged and more likely to go above and beyond the expectations set for them.
-Make sure your employees know from day one that you value their work, their ideas, and their time.
-You’re the leader, yes, but lead by example.
+Make sure your employees know that you value their work, their ideas, and their time from day one.
+You're the leader, yes, but lead by example.
 Model the kind of behavior and work ethic you would like to see in your team.

 Boss, Take an Interest in Us!

-Your involvement doesn’t end on day one of a new hire.
-Developing a relationship with all members of your team from the newest to the most senior will take you far.
-Find out what their plans are for an upcoming vacation, express sympathy if they’ve recently lost a loved one or had to put a beloved pet down over the weekend.
-Even something as simple as remembering their kids’ names will go a very long way in establishing a relationship with your team.
+Your involvement doesn't end on day one of a new hire.
+Developing a relationship with all members of your team, from the most recent to the most senior, will take you far.
+Find out what their plans are for an upcoming vacation, express sympathy if they've recently lost a loved one or had to put a beloved pet down over the weekend.
+Even something as simple as remembering their kids' names will go a very long way in establishing a relationship with your team.